Florent Chopin

 Florent Chopin (born 1958, Caen) is a French painter.
 Since 1994, he has been living and working in Saint-Ouen, Seine-Saint-Denis.

+Education and Works

 Florent Chopin studied social sciences then fine arts in Caen.
 He began to draw in 1984 and devoted himself totally to his canvases and collages from 1986.
 He won the Prix Fénéon in 1998.

 He was influenced by surrealism and the situationists.
 He uses a composed technique by mixing collages (images and objects) and painting.